martinfrances107/rust_d3_geo/README.md

 SVG example

-Sample code in both RUST and javascript that renders a complex multipolygon. ( Orthographic and Sterographic )
+Sample code in both RUST and javascript that renders a complex multi-polygon. ( Orthographic and Stereographic )

 </td>
 <td>